We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Best budget-friendly product

 Beloved skin care brand The Ordinary entered the world of hair care in 2018 when it launched its multi-peptide serum for hair density.
 The product has piqued the interest of more than 166,000 users on Sephora’s website who have added the formula to their “loved” list, a way for shoppers to keep track of their favorite items.

 According to most Sephora reviewers, the product has helped drum up noticeable volume and regrowth.
 If “IT WORKS” in all caps isn’t enough of a selling point, one reviewer calls it “a complete game changer.”
 Shoppers with thinning relating to health issues like anemia, hypothyroidism, postpartum hair loss, and alopecia have shared promising before and after photos.

-While 93 percent of shoppers say they’d recommend the serum, some detractors complain that it made their scalp look greasy or that they didn’t see results.
+While 93% of shoppers say they’d recommend the serum, some detractors complain that it made their scalp look greasy or that they didn’t see results.

 Best edible supplement

 - Active ingredients: biotin, folic acid, zinc, B12, PABA, fo-ti

 - Price: $$

 Vitamins that taste like candy?
 Count us in.
 HUM’s Hair Sweet Hair combines key ingredients that support hair growth into a gluten-free and vegan gummy.
 The flavorful vitamins include biotin, folic acid, zinc, and B12 — all staple vitamins and minerals that have been studied for their hair-boosting properties.